Hadryan/manythings/README.md

     make dev-mongo

-Run api:
+Run webapp:

-    make dev-api
+    make dev-webapp

-## Run app in PROD
+Run workers:

-    make prod-api-docker
+    make dev-workers

 ## Requirements

 Create your enviroment variables in `.env.local` files.
-They are needed to run the app.
+They are needed to run the project.

 You will find examples in `*.env` files